Generic name: Dexmethylphenidate hydrochloride

 Dexmethylphenidate - Clinical Pharmacology

-Dexmethylphenidate hydrochloride is a central nervous system stimulant.
-Dexmethylphenidate hydrochloride, the more pharmacologically active enantiomer of the d- and l-enantiomers, is thought to block the reuptake of norepinephrine and dopamine into the presynaptic neuron and increase the release of these monoamines into the extraneuronal space.Cardiac Electrophysiology
+Dexmethylphenidate is the more pharmacologically active d-enantiomer of racemic methylphenidate.
+Methylphenidate is thought to block the reuptake of norepinephrine and dopamine into the presynaptic neuron and increase the release of these monoamines into the extraneuronal space.Cardiac Electrophysiology

-After single dose administration of Dexmethylphenidate hydrochloride tablets to pediatric patients, Dexmethylphenidate exposure (C max and AUC 0-inf) showed dose-proportional increase in the range of 2.5 mg, 5 mg, and 10 mg, Cmax and AUC0-inf of Dexmethylphenidate were proportional to dose.
-In the same study, plasma Dexmethylphenidate levels were comparable to those achieved following single dl-threo-methylphenidate HCl doses given as capsules in twice the total mg amount (equimolar with respect to Dexmethylphenidate hydrochloride).
+After single dose administration of Dexmethylphenidate hydrochloride tablets to pediatric patients, Dexmethylphenidate exposure (C max and AUC 0-inf) showed dose-proportional increase in the range of 2.5 mg to 10 mg.
+Comparable plasma Dexmethylphenidate levels were achieved following single dl-threo-methylphenidate HCl doses given as capsules in twice the total mg amount (equimolar with respect to Dexmethylphenidate hydrochloride tablets).

-In humans, Dexmethylphenidate is metabolized primarily to d-α-phenyl-piperidine acetic acid (also known as d-ritalinic acid) by de-esterification.
+In humans, Dexmethylphenidate is metabolized primarily via de-esterification to d-α-phenyl-piperidine acetic acid (also known as d-ritalinic acid).
 This metabolite has little or no pharmacological activity.
 There is little or no in vivo interconversion to the l-threo-enantiomer.

 Pharmacokinetic parameters were similar for boys and girls (mean age 10 years).